GLOSSARY OF TERMS

 The spleen is an organ about the size of an orange which is in the abdomen (belly) under the ribs on the left-hand side.
 It filters blood and removes cells coated with antibodies.
 This is usually helpful in fighting infections, but in conditions like ITP the platelets coated with antibodies are removed, causing low platelet counts (thrombocytopenia).

 An operation that removes the spleen.
 In ITP two thirds of patients will see a substantial rise in platelet counts following splenectomy.
 There are some short term and long term risks, including increased risk of serious infections (septicaemia) and blood clots.
 The risks and benefits need to be carefully weighed up in discussion with your haematologist and the surgeon performing the operation.

 Under the skin.
 It is a type of injection, where drugs are injected into the tissue layer of the skin and muscle.
 Subcutaneous injection is preferred to intramuscular injection in patients with low platelets or bleeding disorders as the risk of bleeding at the injection site is less.

-Thrombopoietin is the naturally occuring hormone which controls platelet production from megakaryocytes.
+Thrombopoietin is the naturally occurring hormone that controls platelet production from megakaryocytes.
 It is produced in the liver at a constant rate.
-Drugs including eltrombopag, romiplostm and avatrombopag perform the same role as thrombopoietin in boosting platelet production.
+Drugs including eltrombopag, romiplostim and avatrombopag perform the same role as thrombopoietin in boosting platelet production.

-The thrombopoietin receptor agonists (TPO-RAs) are manufactured drugs which perform the same role as naturally occurring thrombopoietin, increasing platelet production.
-Two TPORAs, romiplostim and eltrombopag, are currenty available for patients with chronic ITP, provided certain conditions are met.
+The thrombopoietin receptor agonists (TPO-RAs) are manufactured drugs that perform the same role as naturally occurring thrombopoietin, increasing platelet production.
+Two TPORAs, romiplostim and eltrombopag, are currently available for patients with chronic ITP, provided certain conditions are met.
 Further TPORAs are under development, including avatrombopag.